-His preeminent book, Enchanted Objects, focuses on the future of the internet of things, and how these technologies will impact the ways we live and work.
-Prior to Ditto, David founded and was CEO at Vitality, a company that reinvented medication packaging now distributed by CVS, Walgreens, and Express Scripts.
-He founded Ambient Devices, which pioneered glanceable technology: embedding internet information in everyday objects like lamps, mirrors, and umbrellas.
+His preeminent book, Enchanted Objects: Design, Human Desire, and the Internet of Things, focuses on the future of the internet of things, and how these technologies will impact the ways we live and work.
+He’s also a lecturer at the MIT Media Lab and has worked with the Tangible Media and City Science groups.
 David holds patents for photo sharing, interactive TV, ambient information displays, and medical devices.
 His work has been featured at the MoMA, covered in The New York Times, WIRED, The Economist, and parodied on the Colbert Report.

 David has incorporated many themes from his work and technology he’s developed to connect his home to the Internet of Things.
 His home was featured in a New York Times video called “The Internet of Things,” where he shared some examples of how we can incorporate magic into mundane objects: a Google Earth coffee table that responds to gesture, Skype cabinetry in the living room, and Mrs. Weasley-like doorbell that rings when someone from his family is on their way home.

 David's work has also been featured in major media outlets, including: